Nbk2938/emecus/rubi (pde)/Rubickscube8/README.md

-this program, is the successor of the rubikscube7. apparently it does not run if there isn't connected an arduino
+this program, is the successor of the rubikscube7.

+It does not run if there isn't a connection to an arduino.

 the improvements:
 - is more user friendly